openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

 `GET /role_assignments?scope.project.id={project_id}` would list all role assignments involving the specified project.

+`GET /role_assignments?service.id={service_id}` would list all role assignments involving the specified service.

 Each role assignment entity in the collection contains a link to the assignment that gave rise to this entity.

-If the query_string `effective` is specified then, rather than simply returning a list of role assignments that have been made, the API returns a list of effective assignments at the user, project and domain level, having allowed for the effects of group membership.
+If the query_string `effective` is specified then, rather than simply returning a list of role assignments that have been made, the API returns a list of effective assignments at the user, project, domain and service level, having allowed for the effects of group membership.
 Since the effects of group membership have already been allowed for, the group role assignment entities themselves will not be returned in the collection.
 This represents the effective role assignments that would be included in a scoped token.
 The same set of query